-The Membership Committee of AIG Council receives applications for membership at the grade of Fellow that do not conform to the requirements for this particular grade.
+The Membership Committee of AIG Board receives applications for membership at the grade of Fellow that do not conform to the requirements for this particular grade.
 Most commonly, applicants provide a general curriculum vitae as evidence of their qualifications, but do not address specific criteria for admission as a Fellow of the AIG.
 Further information is usually requested in such cases, often significantly delaying processing of the application.

-The AIG constitution, summarised on the membership application form, states that to be eligible for election as Fellow (FAIG), an applicant must be a geoscientist with not less than fifteen years of experience in his/her field of practice, who has, in the opinion of Council, achieved prominence in such a field.
+The AIG constitution, summarised on the membership application form, states that to be eligible for election as Fellow (FAIG), an applicant must be a geoscientist with not less than fifteen years of experience in his/her field of practice, who has, in the opinion of the Board, achieved prominence in such a field.

 All applications for Fellowship, including Membership upgrades, should be made via AIG’s online application system at https://www.aig.org.au/membership/.

-It is the responsibility of the applicant to provide a supporting statement (in addition to their Curriculum Vitae) pointing out to the Council of the AIG why they are worthy applicants for Fellowship of the Institute.
+It is the responsibility of the applicant to provide a supporting statement (in addition to their Curriculum Vitae) pointing out to the Board of the AIG why they are worthy applicants for Fellowship of the Institute.

 Applicants should note that the proposers must attest to knowledge of the applicants experience for a minimum of 15 years between them.